 About Our Chapter

-We currently have 40+ active Host Families serving in the Memphis area.
+We currently have 25 active Host Families serving the Greater Memphis area serving the following counties in TN- Lauderdale, Tipton, Dyer, and also reaching into Mississippi into Desoto county.
 Additional volunteers help by providing support to parents such as transportation, mentoring, and help finding work.
 Other volunteers provide much-needed tangible items such as car seats and clothing.

 If you would like to participate as a Host Family, Family Friend, or Resource Friend, contact us here.